-Do you have trouble deciding what shoes to pack for travel?
 Here we are going to talk about three types of footwear that should get you through most of your travels, or even for everyday footwear and comfort.
 Even if you don’t travel, it is important to take care of your feet!

 Upon my return from a six-month stay in Mexico, a friend presented me with a calendar that featured shoes – 365 pairs of shoes.
 The reason for the ‘shoe’ calendar is that she knows I like to collect shoe and hat items.
 Note: I do not collect shoes to wear, just different collectibles.

-This got me to thinking about shoes when travelling and how they can be a royal pain.
+This got me thinking about shoes when travelling and how they can be a royal pain.
 Guys, you probably throw in a pair of sandals, running shoes and – maybe – a pair of dress shoes.
-But ladies, how do you choose between your half a dozen pair of sandals, those cute Jimmy Choos or your designer running shoes.
+But ladies, how do you choose between your half a dozen pairs of sandals, those cute Jimmy Choos, or your designer running shoes?
 Not easy, is it!
-After all, different outfits call for different foot wear.
+After all, we know different outfits call for different footwear.

 The more I travel, the more stuff I want to leave behind, tired of lugging suitcases crammed with clothes and footwear, not only taking up valuable space but racking up the limited number of pounds we are allowed to carry.
 These days, I am all about travelling lightly and I am sure you are too!

-You wouldn’t think this would be such a hard question.
-After all, are you going to the beach?
-Are you back packing across Europe?
+You wouldn’t think these would be such hard questions.
+Are you going to the beach?
+Are you backpacking across Europe?
 Are you hiking?
 This should really narrow it down, right?
 Of course, it should!
 But wait…what about the evenings?
 Going to dinner?
 Attending events?
 See, it starts to get complicated.
-You not only want comfort, but you want style.
+You not only want comfort, but you want some style.

 For me, most of my travelling involves a beach somewhere.
 The good news is that even if I am going out in the evening, it is usually a casual gathering, ie. local restaurant or some local event – no need to dress in killer (and I mean that literally) shoes, especially if the event involves a lot of standing or mingling.